Who We Work With: Book a Motivational Corporate Speaker

 And You Need To Get The Crew Excitedly Rowing In The Same Direction

-We work with the workforces of large corporations in the United States and globally.
-Our client companies tend to have revenues in the billions, and employees in the 10s of thousands.
+Jessica works with the workforces of large corporations in the United States and globally.
+Her client companies tend to have revenues in the billions, and employees in the 10s of thousands.
 Their offices are scattered worldwide, with multiple facilities in different countries.

-We may be working with specific functions of your company, or company-wide across functions.
+She may be working with specific functions of your company or company-wide functions.
 Audiences range from 2,000 to 10,000 in size.
-Our work is problem-specific, rather than industry-specific; we work with a broad range of industries.
+Jessica’s work is problem-specific, rather than industry-specific; she works with a broad range of industries.

 And Is Designed To Build Workforce Cohesion and Effectiveness

-When you’re thinking of hiring a speaker, consultant and trainer, you want to understand their specialties.
+When you’re thinking of hiring a motivational corporate speaker, consultant, and trainer, you want to understand their specialties.
 You’ve landed on this site, looking to solve specific workforce issues.
 You want to know that you’ve found the provider who can change certain types of dynamics in the organization.
 These are the kinds of workplace issues we specialize in.

 Your corporate entity is experiencing change that is stirring negative internal currents.